pymupdf/PyMuPDF/docs/document.rst

       :arg int rotate: All copied pages will be rotated by the provided value (degrees, integer multiple of 90).

       :arg bool links: Choose whether (internal and external) links should be included in the copy.
 Default is *True*.
 Internal links to outside the copied page range are **always excluded**.
-      :arg bool annots: *(new in version 1.16.1)* choose whether annotations should be included in the copy.
+      :arg bool annots: *(new in version 1.16.1)* choose whether annotations should be included in the copy. *(Fixed in v1.19.3)* Form fields can never be copied.
       :arg int show_progress: *(new in version 1.17.7)* specify an interval size greater zero to see progress messages on ``sys.stdout``.
 After each interval, a message like ``Inserted 30 of 47 pages.`` will be printed.
       :arg int final: *(new in v1.18.0)* controls whether the list of already copied objects should be **dropped** after this method, default *True*.
 Set it to 0 except for the last one of multiple insertions from the same source PDF.
 This saves target file size and speeds up execution considerably.